STARasGAMES/UNITY-DEV-NOTES/UnityWebRequest.Post() request data encode problem.md

 Just WTF...
 Spent 2 weeks on this issue...
-UnityWebRequest.Post can't work with json request data, when Put, Get are work fine.
+UnityWebRequest.Post can't work with json request data.
+Ath the same time Put() and Get() work fine.

 So, this code doesn't work: